All Episodes

 That's true.

-That's gonna happen all the time.
+That's going to happen all the time.

 But if you now look back at the advice that women were given, the advice is unforgivable, right?

-Women were told this is the safe way to deal with your pain.
+Women were told, this is the safe way to deal with your pain.

 When the point is, if we now know that that's not true, it wasn't safe then either.